Skip to main content

 Tax abuse

-The tax authorities monitor family SCIs used solely to reduce taxes without any economic substance.
-An SCI created the day before a gift, with no real activity, with a property occupied free of charge by a partner without rent, can be reclassified as tax abuse.
-The SCI must have substance: a respected corporate purpose, general meetings actually held, up-to-date bookkeeping, and rent effectively collected if the property is rented.
+The tax authorities watch family SCIs used solely to cut tax with no economic substance.
+An SCI created the day before a gift, with no real activity, with a property occupied free of charge by a partner paying no rent, can be reclassified as tax abuse.
+The SCI must have substance: a genuine corporate purpose, general meetings actually held, up-to-date bookkeeping, and rent actually collected if the property is let.

 Furnished rental in an SCI under IR

-In principle, the SCI under IR can only carry out civil activities, meaning unfurnished rental.
-If you rent furnished (a commercial activity) through an SCI under IR, the tax authorities can reclassify the SCI as a commercial company and automatically subject it to IS, with all the consequences that implies (forced depreciation, professional capital gains on resale).
+In principle, the SCI under IR can only carry out civil activities, that is, unfurnished letting.
+If you let furnished (a commercial activity) through an SCI under IR, the tax authorities can reclassify the SCI as a commercial company and automatically subject it to IS, with all that this implies (forced depreciation, professional capital gains on resale).

 A tax tolerance exists for ancillary furnished activity (less than 10% of total revenue), but it is fragile.
-If you want to rent furnished in Paris, LMNP in your own name is the appropriate vehicle, not the SCI under IR.
+If you want to let furnished in Paris, LMNP in your own name is the right vehicle, not the SCI under IR.

 Partner deadlocks

-Without well-drafted statutory clauses, a disagreement between partners can paralyze the SCI: inability to sell, inability to carry out renovation works, inability to distribute profits.
-I have seen situations where a Parisian property worth 600,000 euros remained unsold for years because two sibling partners could not agree on the price.
+Without well-drafted statutory clauses, a disagreement between partners can paralyse the SCI: no sale, no renovation works, no distribution of profits.
+I have seen a Paris property worth 600,000 euros sit unsold for years because two sibling partners could not agree on the price.

 The SCI and wealth tax (IFI)

-SCI shares holding real estate assets fall within the IFI (Real Estate Wealth Tax) base.
-There is no IFI advantage to holding through an SCI rather than directly, except in very specific cases of SCIs under IS capitalizing profits (cash reserves are not a real estate asset).
-This is an advanced optimization topic to be addressed with a wealth management advisor.
+SCI shares holding property assets fall within the IFI (Real Estate Wealth Tax) base.
+There is no IFI advantage to holding through an SCI rather than directly, except in very specific cases of SCIs under IS retaining profits (cash reserves are not a property asset).
+This is an advanced optimisation topic to discuss with a wealth management adviser.

-The SCI is not free to maintain.
-Count each year: general meeting (time), 2072 declaration (time or accountant), possibly an accountant for an SCI under IS (800-1,500 euros/year).
-Over 15 years, the cumulative operating cost of an SCI under IS easily reaches 15,000 to 25,000 euros.
-This must be weighed against the benefits obtained.
+An SCI is not free to maintain.
+Each year, count: the general meeting (time), the 2072 declaration (time or an accountant), and possibly an accountant for an SCI under IS (800-1,500 euros/year).
+Over 15 years, the running cost of an SCI under IS easily reaches 15,000 to 25,000 euros.
+This has to be weighed against the benefits.

 SCI or direct ownership: the comparison